 Our cold and snowy winters, dry summers, high elevation (3700 feet) and deep loess soil provide excellent pasture for our pigs and yaks and good growing conditions for our vegetables.

-Our main market offering at this time is pastured pork.
-But we also occasionally sell some produce, including garlic and winter squash.
-In the future, we also plan to sell yak breeding stock and yak meat.
+We sell pastured pork and yak breeding stock.
+We also occasionally sell some produce, including garlic, winter squash and blown goose eggs (for decorating).
+In the future, we also plan to sell yak meat and fiber.

 Although not certified organic, we follow organic guidelines and use no pesticides or herbicides.
 Our animals receive no antibiotics or hormones and are given abundant space to express their natural behaviors.